 - Arrange matching large, cloth-lined baskets on shelving or in open cabinets.
 Fill the baskets with fluffy, rolled towels, and you have instantly transformed a utilitarian bath into a spa.

 In the living room, low, round baskets are ideal for magazine storage beside a sofa or under the coffee table.
 On entertainment center shelves, wicker baskets of any size can hide a multitude of sins:

 Baskets are a marvelous solution to a quick clean-up when unexpected guests drop by.

 - Organize closets with various sizes of cloth-lined baskets on shelves.

-- Wicker baskets are ideal to store jewelry, scarves, sweaters, hats and gloves.
+- Wicker baskets are ideal for storing jewelry, scarves, sweaters, hats, and gloves.

 - A tall, cylindrical wicker basket can serve as a laundry hamper.